lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 ### Kafka Streams Model Server with an In-memory ("Naive") Store

 This Kafka Streams implementation of model serving "persists" state in memory, which is "naive".
-Two Scala and Java implementations are provided for model serving that provide identical functionality.
+Both Scala and Java implementations are provided for model serving that provide identical functionality.

 | | |
 | :- | :- |